bbc/accessibility-news-and-you/accessibility-and-testing-with-nvda.md

 ### Screen Layout mode

 The default mode for reading content with NVDA is the 'Screen Layout' mode.
-This mode reads content in a similar way to how content displayed on screen.
-Turning Screen Layout mode off (NVDA + V), displays content in a linear fashion - putting element on its own line.
-For example an inline list in Screen Layout mode could be read out all in one go, if Screen Layout mode is off, then each list item will be placed on it's own line and read individually.
+This mode reads content in a similar way to how content is displayed on screen.
+Turning Screen Layout mode off (NVDA + V), displays content in a linear fashion - putting each element on its own line.
+For example an inline list in Screen Layout mode could be read out all in one go, if Screen Layout mode is off, then each list item will be placed on it's own line and be read individually.
+Screen Layout mode can be useful for reading tables.

 ## Test using other supported assistive technology